wso2/docs-choreo-dev/en/docs/insights/view-api-insights.md

 - **Target Errors by Status Code**

-  This graph shows the distribution of HTTP status codes received for target errors over time for the selected period.
-Apply the required filters as explained above to select the APIs and status code groups to which this content applies.
-When you select multiple APIs, the target error count is grouped by the status code.
+  This graph shows the distribution of target errors that have occurred during the selected time interval by HTTP status code.
+Apply the required filters as explained in the table above to view the APIs and status code groups to which this content applies.
+If you select multiple APIs, the widget groups the target error count by the status code.

   ![Target errors by status code](../assets/img/insights/target-error-by-status-code.png){.cInlineImage-full}

 - **Errors**

-  Errors heat map shows the HTTP response codes of errors that are sent to the client by the API Gateway.
-Each status code is shown against the selected APIs.
-The cell color is determined by the number of errors belonging to each status code.
+  The Errors heat map shows the HTTP response codes of errors sent to the client by the API Gateway.
+Each row displays the number of times the system returned each status code for the selected APIs.
 The cell color is red for higher numbers and white for lower numbers.
-Use this chart to further drill down on error code groups that you identified with the **Errors by Status Code** graph.
+If required, you can further filter the results by the error code groups you identified with the **Errors by Status Code** graph.

   ![Errors](../assets/img/insights/error-heatmap.png){.cInlineImage-full}

 - **Target Errors**

-  Target errors heat map shows the HTTP response codes of errors that are received by the API Gateway from the backend.
-Each status code is shown against the selected APIs.
-The cell color is determined by the number of errors belonging to each status code.
+  The Target errors heat map shows the HTTP response codes of errors that the API Gateway received from the backend.
+Each row displays the number of times the system returned each status code for the selected APIs.
 The cell color is red for higher numbers and white for lower numbers.
-Use this chart to further drill down on error code groups that you identified with the **Target Errors by Status Code** graph.
+If required, you can further filter the results by the error code groups you identified with the **Target Errors by Status Code** graph.

   ![Target errors](../assets/img/insights/target-error-heatmap.png){.cInlineImage-full}